Problem Set 4: Memory Scramble

 3x3↵ 🦄↵ 🦄↵ 🌈↵ 🌈↵ 🌈↵ 🦄↵ 🌈↵ 🦄↵ 🌈↵

-- When a player turns over a first card in a pair, they control that card; but if someone else already controls it, the player blocks until they can take control.
+- When a player turns over a first card in a pair, they control that card.
+If someone else already controls it, they block until they can take control.

-- When the player turns over a second card, if the cards match, the player keeps control of them; otherwise, the player gives up control.
+- When the player turns over a second card, if the cards match, the player scores one point and keeps control of them; otherwise, the player gives up control.
 The cards stay face up for now.

 - When the player makes their next move, if their previous cards matched, those cards are removed from the board; otherwise, if no one controls them, they turn face down.